 Periodic testing of your company’s floors’ slip resistance can detect problems so they can be solved before they cause an accident, and can help verify that there are no remaining problems.
 Routine monitoring slip tests are typically conducted quarterly, semiannually, or annually.
 However, various unrelated pedestrian factors such as prescription and non-prescription drug use, intoxication, hazardous shoes, irresponsible pedestrian behavior or downright dishonesty can still lead to claims and possibly litigation.
-This is where some of the unique features of the BOT-3000E digital floor tribometer (slip resistance tester) shine.
 If the property owner can prove he or she was not negligent, liability for the alleged accident is not his.

 The BOT’s screen display (see photo, shown on a tile floor) instantly shows the results of the test, and strip charts of the numerical results can be printed immediately.
 However, the BOT-3000 data port provides further information in pdf format that can be transferred to a PC or Mac computer in seconds using an ordinary USB flash drive.

 The BOT-3000E’s onboard computer is able to store complete data for each slip test run, including forward-facing photographs.
 (The on-board camera can be turned off if not needed.)

 The sample ANSI A137.1 dynamic coefficient of friction (DCOF) report ANSI A137.1 1259 includes the following information in addition to the DCOF of 0.48:

 - Test location number